Cardinals complete sweep of Pirates with 3-0 victory

 Bader made his season debut in the series opener Friday after being out all year because of a forearm injury.

-In his first two games against Pittsburgh, he was 0-for-8 with three strikeouts, a walk and a stolen base.
+In his first two games against Pittsburgh, he was 1-for-8 with three strikeouts, a walk and a stolen base.

 The rust apparently was gone by Sunday.